 6 am March 2009, Geneva.
 I just woke up after 4 or 5 hours of sleep.
 I couldn’t sleep much during those days.
 I had too many things to think about at work.
 It seemed I was always behind, despite working 12+ hours a day.
 As most mornings in that period, I got up from my bed, had a coffee, and then sat on the couch to watch the Steve Jobs video on his Stanford Commencement Speech.
 “One day, I would be able to make a similar speech thanks to this crisis I am going through now,” I used to tell myself.
-Then, I swept my tears, washed my face, got ready to start another day full of meetings and deadlines.
-“How did I reach the point to cry before going to work and become almost obese?”
+Then, I swept my tears, washed my face, and got ready to start another day full of meetings and deadlines.
+“How did I reach the point of crying before going to work and become almost obese?”
 I kept thinking on my way to work.
 Paradoxically, I was living my dream life.

 Have you ever achieved a big dream of yours just to realize that your life has not improved or has even become miserable?

 Looking back, I could see many reasons for that; a new city, job, culture, and boss.
 More generally, I experienced what is now known as “a quarter-life crisis.”
 No one used this term at the time, and I had no clue what was happening to me.
 I was not ready to experience such stress and negative emotions.
-“Just be outstanding in the university, get a nice job, be happy” This is what I was told at the time, and this is what I did.
+“Just be outstanding in the university, get a nice job, and you will be happy” This is the mantra I was told at the time, and this is what I did.
 So, why was I so sad?
-I felt disappointed by my university.
+I felt betrayed by society and by my universities.
 I was a top student in top schools, mainly studying management.
 Why haven’t I done any courses on self-management, managing stress, and happiness?
 I had only courses in math, physics, marketing, and finance.
 Why not even one course on how to manage my life?